codyfish/ulauncher-mpd/README.md

 ## Installation

-Currently, there is only a version for python 2 (ulauncher extension API 1/ulauncher v4) available.
+There is a version for python2 (ulauncher 4 / API 1) and one for python3 (ulauncher 5 / API 2) available.
-Install this extension using ulaunchers extension menu.
+The python 2 version is located in the python2 branch Install this extension using ulaunchers extension menu.

 ### Dependencies

-* python-mpd2
+* python-mpd2 (also needed for python3, in this case install with `pip`, not `pip2`)
-* enum
+* enum (not required for python 3)
 * mutagen

-Install these python packages using e.g. `pip2 install`
+Install these python packages using e.g. `pip install` or `pip2 install` for python 2, respectively

 ## Usage